qsukhi/qsukhi.github.io/index.md

 ### Timeline

 ###### Dec 2023 - Present
-I'm a Principle Scientist at [Multiverse Computing](https://multiversecomputing.com/), where I lead a research team to develop tensor network algorithms for [simulating quantum many-body systems on classical computers](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.013326), [compressing large neural networks](https://arxiv.org/abs/2401.14109), combinatorial optimization, and quantum chemistry.
+I'm a Principal Scientist at [Multiverse Computing](https://multiversecomputing.com/), where I lead a research team to develop tensor network algorithms for [simulating quantum many-body systems on classical computers](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.013326), [compressing large neural networks](https://arxiv.org/abs/2401.14109), combinatorial optimization, and quantum chemistry.

 ###### Jun 2021 - Nov 2023
 I was a Senior Research Fellow in the Quantum Information Group led by [Kavan Modi](https://research.monash.edu/en/persons/kavan-modi) at Monash University in Melbourne, Australia.
 I helped developed a [new theory](https://arxiv.org/abs/2312.04624) of non-Markovian quantum processes with long-range memory, characterized by long-range temporal correlations that decay polynomially.
 I proposed that a large class of such processes can be represented by tree tensor networks made of causality preserving tensors, which are mathematically described by linear maps between [process tensors](https://arxiv.org/abs/1512.00589), providing a first example of an explicit ansatz for such processes.